Ethical Reset: A Sustainable Recovery

 As business schools, our role is clear: Through teaching, research, and stakeholder engagement, we can help businesses find their purpose, articulate their values, test innovative models, develop practices that improve the well-being of people and communities, and contribute to equitable prosperity.
 For universities, companies, and communities, the stakes are too high for us to pursue goals that are any less ambitious.

-Engaging Millennials for Ethical Leadership.
+McManus Warnell the author of Engaging Millennials for Ethical Leadership.
 A portion of this article was presented at an event sponsored by the Notre Dame Liu Institute for Asia and Asian Studies and Notre Dame International in July 2020.